MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dkim-configure.md

 - **SelectorBeforeRotateOnDate**: Remember, DKIM signing using a custom domain in Microsoft 365 requires two CNAME records in the domain.
 This property shows the CNAME record that DKIM uses before the **RotateOnDate** date-time (also known as a _selector_).
 The value is `selector1` or `selector2` and is different than the **SelectorAfterRotateOnDate** value.
 - **SelectorAfterRotateOnDate**: Shows the CNAME record that DKIM uses after the **RotateOnDate** date-time.
 The value is `selector1` or `selector2` and is different than the **SelectorBeforeRotateOnDate** value.

-When you do a DKIM key rotation on a custom domain as described in this section, the change isn't immediate.
+When you do a DKIM key rotation on a domain as described in this section, the change isn't immediate.
 It takes four days (96 hours) for the new private key to start signing messages (the **RotateOnDate** date/time and the corresponding **SelectorAfterRotateOnDate** value).
 Until then, the existing private key is used (the corresponding **SelectorBeforeRotateOnDate** value).

+> [!TIP]
+> The main factor that determines when a custom domain starts DKIM signing outbound mail is the CNAME record detection in DNS.

 To confirm the corresponding public key that's used to verify the DKIM signature (which infers the private key that was used to sign the message), check the **s=** value in the **DKIM-Signature** header field (the selector; for example, `s=selector1-contoso-com`).

 > [!TIP]
-> You can rotate DKIM keys only on custom domains that are enabled for DKIM (the **Status** value is Enabled).
+> For custom domains, you can rotate DKIM keys only on domains that are enabled for DKIM signing (the **Status** value is Enabled).
 >
-> You don't need to worry about rotating the DKIM keys for \*.onmicrosoft.com domains.
-We periodically rotate the DKIM keys for you.
-And remember, unless you configure DKIM signing using custom domains, all outbound messages are signed with the \*.onmicrosoft.com domain.
+> Currently, there's automatic DKIM key rotation for the \*.onmicrosoft.com domain.
+You can manually rotate the DKIM keys as described in this section.
+If **Rotate DKIM keys** isn't available in the properties of the \*.onmicrosoft.com domain, use the procedures in the [Use the Defender portal to customize DKIM signing of outbound messages using the \*.onmicrosoft.com domain](#use-the-defender-portal-to-customize-dkim-signing-of-outbound-messages-using-the-onmicrosoftcom-domain) section earlier in this article.

 ### Use the Defender portal to rotate DKIM keys for a custom domain